- glasnost (n.)

 - 1972 (in reference to a letter of 1969 by Solzhenitsyn), from Russian glasnost "openness to public scrutiny," literally "publicity, fact of being public," ultimately from Old Church Slavonic glasu "voice" (see call).
 First used in a socio-political sense by Lenin; popularized in English after Mikhail Gorbachev used it prominently in a speech of March 11, 1985, accepting the post of general secretary of the CPSU.

-The Soviets, it seems, have rediscovered the value of Lenin's dictionary that "glasnost," the Russian word for openness or publicity, is a desirable form of conduct.
+The Soviets, it seems, have rediscovered the value of Lenin's dictum that "glasnost," the Russian word for openness or publicity, is a desirable form of conduct.
 [New York Times news service article, March 1981]